 Just to be clear, I won’t be revealing the details of what’s in the training program (boo, I know).
 I’ll be providing an overview of each section, but as far as the exercises, sets, reps, and routines, I can’t give that away for fear of being sued.

-Overall, this module is dedicated to shifting your mindset, explaining what your goals are throughout the program, and how to know (at a high level) if you’re making progress.
+Overall, this module is dedicated to shifting your mindset, explaining what your goals and standards are throughout the program, and how to know (at a high level) if you’re making progress.